ProsperousTroll/Zachs-Dotfiles/README.md

 `stow [folder-name]`

-*you can choose from the following: btop, fastfetch, hypr, kitty, nvim, rofi, and waybar.*
+*you can choose from the following: fastfetch, hypr, kitty, fuzzel, and waybar.*

 # MONITORS/WALLPAPER